Scheduled Script Best Practices

 Deployments that continue to use queues

 • Although there is no restriction on the number of Not Scheduled scripts that can be submitted to SuiteCloud Processors, too many waiting scripts may create a backlog and compromise system performance.
-Because only one script can be run at a time, you should not overload the system.
+Because only one script can be run at a time, you shouldn't overload the system.

 Scheduled script vs Map/Reduce script

-• Like a scheduled script, a map/reduce script can be invoked manually or on a predefined schedule.
+• Map/reduce scripts can be run manually or on a schedule, just like scheduled scripts.
 However, map/reduce scripts offer several advantages over scheduled scripts.
 One advantage is that, if a map/reduce job violates certain aspects of NetSuite governance, the map/reduce framework automatically causes the job to yield and its work to be rescheduled, without disruption to the script.
-However, be aware that some aspects of map/reduce governance cannot be handled through automatic yielding.
+However, be aware that some aspects of map/reduce governance can't be handled through automatic yielding.

-• With SuiteScript 2.x scheduled scripts, you cannot set recovery points and you do not have the ability to yield.
+• SuiteScript 2.x scheduled scripts don't support recovery points or yielding, so use map/reduce scripts for large data processing.
 If you need to process a large amount of data or a large number of records, use a map/reduce script instead.
 The map/reduce script type has built in yielding and can be submitted for processing in the same ways as scheduled scripts.

 For information about map/reduce scripts, see SuiteScript 2.x Map/Reduce Script Type.